-Melissa Alvaro-Mutolo is a new young writer, British born of Mozambican descent.
+Melissa Álvaro Mutolo is a young British writer of Mozambican descent, creating historical and post-colonial fiction.

 It was nearly time.
 She smoothed back her hair, her palms slick with sweat.
 She wasn’t used to wearing it up like this, it felt weird.
 It felt constrictive.
 The dress they’d given her was heavy and the fabric itched her skin.
 They told her she should wear it.